Home

 Decorating Candles

-Decorating candles for special people in your life can be a lovely way to show you care about them.
+Decorating candles with your stamps for special people in your life can be a lovely way to show you care about them.

 "Lamps make oil-spots and candles need snuffing;